David Coleman Headley: Tinker, Tailor, American, Lashkar-e-Taiba, ISI Spy

 Headley’s role in the Mumbai attacks

-In late 2005, Sajid Mir, a long-time member of the LeT who had risen to the position of deputy head of LeT’s international operations wing, was assigned to lead the LeT unit dedicated to attacks in India.
+In late 2005, Sajid Mir, a long-time member of the LeT who had risen to the position of deputy head of LeT’s international operations wing, was assigned to lead the LeT unit dedicated to the attacks in India.
 Mir had direct access to Zaki-ur-Rehman Lakhvi, LeT’s military chief.
 The LeT leadership handed over Headley, who had by now completed all modules of advanced terrorist training including those reserved for high-value recruits, to Mir’s charge.
-In addition to possessing the basic attributes and traits required by LeT comprising a hatred for India, Pakistani nationalism and dedication to jihad against the West, Headley had two other invaluable assets that no one else could provide.
+In addition to possessing the basic attributes and traits required by the LeT comprising a hatred for India, Pakistani nationalism and dedication to jihad against the West, Headley had two other invaluable assets that no one else could provide.
 He possessed a US passport and looked and behaved like an American.
 Mir’s instructions to Headley to anglicize his name, which Headley did in February 2006, removed the only loophole that could give Headley away.
 Charles Faddis said about Headley, “This guy is perfect.
 I mean he effectively can walk through every screen that the Indians have thrown up over their years of experience, every fence they’ve erected to keep out Lashkar operatives.
 Whether it’s his age, his background, his documentation, he’s just not going to be one of those guys that the Indians are focused on”.

 After his name change, Headley was informed by Mir and other LeT leaders that he had been chosen as the lead reconnaisseur for a major project.
 Between 2006 and 2008, Headley visited Mumbai five times and reconnoitered the landmarks identified by Mir and Major Iqbal, his LeT and ISI handlers respectively.
-He stayed at the main target, the iconic Taj Mahal hotel, and carried out extensive surveillance and filming based on the training he had received in Pakistan.
+He stayed at the main target, the iconic Taj Mahal Palace hotel, and carried out extensive surveillance and filming based on the training he had received in Pakistan.
 This was followed up by similar scouting of the other targets of the Mumbai attacks – the Oberoi hotel, the Leopold café, the Chhatrapati Shivaji Train Terminus and Chabad House, a Jewish centre.
 He also identified a suitable spot at a fishermen’s settlement in the Colaba area of Mumbai, close to all the targets, where the boat of the LeT terrorists that carried out the attacks could land.
 He recorded the location of each of these targets with GPS systems and carefully observed and noted the security around each.
 Based on the activities he undertook, Headley became one of the masterminds of the plot.
 After each of his trips to Mumbai, Headley returned to Pakistan to provide the results of his mission to his Pakistani handlers and obtain fresh instructions for the next step.

 Acting upon the wealth of information and the insights gleaned by Headley, ten highly trained LeT terrorists arrived on a suicide mission in Mumbai from Karachi by sea on 26 November 2008 and unleashed mayhem in the city.
 Between 26 and 29 November they attacked the targets scouted by Headley, fired sophisticated automatic weapons indiscriminately at innocents, secured control of hotels and took hostages there, consciously singled out Americans and Jews, and eventually brutally murdered 166 people and injured over 300.
-All through the ordeal, Sajid Mir and other LeT leaders as well as Headley’s ISI handlers were holed up in a safe house in Karachi from where they were continuously guiding the attackers over mobile phones and goading them to be even more ruthless, to ensure more damage, to take more lives.
+Throughout the ordeal, Sajid Mir and other LeT leaders as well as Headley’s ISI handlers were holed up in a safe house in Karachi from where they were continuously guiding the attackers over mobile phones and goading them to be even more ruthless, to ensure more damage, to take more lives.

 Headley watched the attacks unfold on television, with overzealous news channels providing minute by minute coverage.
 They not only gave the LeT the world-wide coverage it wished for, but also impeded operations of the security forces to stall the carnage unleashed by the terrorists.